Pura Dalem Segara Madhu: Northern Balinese style

 Typical of northern Balinese temple, Pura Dalem Segara Madhu is carved more ornately than its southern counterpart.
 Pura Dalem Jagaraga is carved with depictions of foliage, flowers, nagas, and human figures; a type of carvings that can be found in other northern Balinese pura e.g. Pura Beji Sangsit.

 Pura Dalem Segara Madhu is one of a few temples in Bali with carvings that depict the western world.
 Carvings in the perimeter wall of the temple feature unusual 20th-century figures e.g. carving of an airplane falling into the sea, carving of a ship attacked by a sea monster, and carving of an early 20th-century automobile.
 The carvings depicting the western world can also be found in other northern Balinese pura e.g. Pura Meduwe Karang and Pura Beji Sangsit, indicating contact with the western world in northern Bali.
 The Dutch colonial government entered Bali through the north.
-This entry is followed with several conflicts between the Dutch colonial government and the Balinese kingdom.
+This entry is followed by several conflicts between the Dutch colonial government and the Balinese kingdom.
 In the mid-19th-century, the Dutch government conducted a series of campaigns to impose its colonial rule on the kingdom of Bali.
-The last campaign occurred two times in the early 20th-century which caused the death of 1000 Balinese civilians and the raze of a kingdom.
-The massacre shocked the West where the disproportion between the offense and harshness of the punitive actions was pointed out.
+The last campaign occurred in two times in the early 20th-century; it caused the death of 1000 Balinese civilians and the erasement of a kingdom.
+The massacre shocked the West where the disproportion between the offense and the harshness of the punitive actions was pointed out.
 Image of the Netherlands as a benevolent and responsible colonial power was seriously affected as a consequence.
 The Netherlands, also under criticism for their policies in Java, Sumatra and the eastern island, decided to make amends, and announced the establishment of an "Ethical policy".
-As a consequence, the Dutch in Bali turned students and protectors of Balinese culture and endeavored to preserve it in addition to their initial modernization role.
-Efforts were made at preserving Bali culture and at making it a "living museum" of classical culture, and in 1914, Bali was opened to tourism.
+As a consequence, the Dutch started to learn about and protect Balinese culture and endeavored to preserve it in addition to their initial modernization role.
+Efforts were made at preserving Bali culture and at making it a "living museum" of classical culture.
+In 1914, Bali was opened to tourism.